 8. The Great Alone by Kristin Hannah:

 I have to admit that Alaska is at the top of my travel bucket list.
 I was immediately drawn to this novel based on the fact that it takes place in Alaska in the 1970s.
 This tale of resilience and the power of the human spirit will keep you up all night reading as you root for a mother and daughter in their fight to survive all that comes with an Alaskan winter.
 They followed their troubled POW husband/father to the last great American frontier in search of a better future… you’ll have to read to find out what happens.
-P.S. this isn’t a run of the mill happy-go-lucky uplifting novel.
+Thanks to harsh winters, unbelievable living conditions, an extremely troubled POW husband/dad, the odds are not in their favor.
+This book made me cry because I was so invested in the characters and I couldn’t have loved the ending more!
+P.S. this isn’t a run of the mill happy-go-lucky uplifting novel but it’s a MUST read.

 9. Beauty in the Broken Places by Allison Pataki: